 Rehabilitation and Nursing at its BEST: The Enclave awarded Silver National Quality Award

-WESTCHESTER, NY, UNITED STATES, July 2, 2025 /EINPresswire.com/ -- The Enclave at Rye Rehabilitation and Nursing Center, the premier provider of subacute rehabilitation and skilled nursing care in Westchester, is a proud recipient of the 2025 Silver National Quality Award from the American Healthcare Association and the National Center for Assisted Living.
+WESTCHESTER, NY, UNITED STATES, July 7, 2025 /EINPresswire.com/ -- The Enclave at Rye Rehabilitation and Nursing Center, the premier provider of subacute rehabilitation and skilled nursing care in Westchester, is a proud recipient of the 2025 Silver National Quality Award from the American Healthcare Association and the National Center for Assisted Living.
+The Enclave is also the only skilled nursing facility in New York to receive this distinction in 2025.

-Led by Administrator Jacob Barber, recipient of the Eli Pick Leadership Award, The Enclave at Rye is renowned for its signature programming such as Concierge Services, Amputee support provided by Paralympic Gold Medalists, a holistic approach to healing through the Urban Zen Integrative Therapy Program, as well as advanced clinical and rehabilitation care.
+Led by Administrator Jacob Barber, a three-time recipient of the Eli Pick Leadership Award, and Director of Nursing Ziggy Schulkowski, The Enclave at Rye is renowned for its advanced clinical and rehabilitation care, as well as its signature programs, including Concierge Services, amputee support provided by Paralympic gold medalists, and a holistic approach to healing through the Urban Zen Integrative Therapy Program.

-The Silver National Quality Award is distributed to skilled nursing and rehabilitation centers that uphold the standards of care set forth by the American Healthcare Association and the National Center for Assisted Living.
+The Silver National Quality Award is presented to skilled nursing and rehabilitation centers that uphold the high standards of care set forth by the American Health Care Association and the National Center for Assisted Living.
+The Enclave is incredibly proud to be recognized as the only skilled nursing facility in New York to receive this award in 2025.

 As noted on the AHCA/NCAL website, recipients of the Silver Award must first achieve the Bronze Commitment to Quality Award, before advancing to this next level: “At the Silver stage, recipients demonstrate their dedication to continuous improvement by utilizing their organization's performance improvement system to evaluate and improve processes.
 This structured approach helps them enhance their processes, ultimately driving measurable and sustainable results.”